Loígis: Background

-It was not until the nineteenth century that all of the seven Loígis septs were definitively identified with a fixed group of surnames, which were the "O'Mores, O'Kellys, O'Lalors, O'Devoys or O'Deevys, Macavoys, O'Dorans, and O'Dowlings".
+It was not until the 19th century that all of the seven Loígis septs were definitively identified with a fixed group of surnames, which were the "O'Mores, O'Kellys, O'Lalors, O'Devoys or O'Deevys, Macavoys, O'Dorans, and O'Dowlings".
 With the exception of the O'Devoys or O'Deevys and the Macavoys, Chichester's 1607 report named the other five septs.
 In a 1608 agreement with the English, the sept leaders relinquished their hereditary landholdings in Queen's County in exchange for new grants in County Kerry.
 Only six groupings of families signed that agreement, namely the "Moores, the Kellies, the Lalours, the Dorans, the Clandeboys, and the Dowlins".
 Clandeboys and Clandebojes, was a variant form of the Macavoy/McEvoy sept name.
 The agreement does not mention any representatives of the O'Devoy/Deevy sept.